LCD Video Wall News

 Option 2: Built-In Video Wall Splicing

-Many Qtenboard displays support built-in splicing, allowing:
+Many Qtenboard display panels support built-in splicing, allowing:

 This reduces system complexity and improves stability.